strohs/aws-cda-notes/study-notes.md

     * Now whenever a message is sent to the SNS topic, the message will be fanned out to the SQL queues,
         * i.e. SNS will deliver the message to all the SQS queues that are subscribed to the topic
     * fanning out is a technique to distribute a message coming in on a single queue, onto N number of queues
+* Messages in queues can be encrypted using Amazon AWS KMS (but this feature not available in all regions)